Join us in a city near you and take the Ultimate Challenge!

 ADA offers multiple level classifications of competition, a place for every dancer!

 COMPETITIVE: Dancers wishing to compete for medal standing, Overall High Scores, Choreography and Costume awards, Ultimate Challenge and cash scholarships.

-NOVICE: Dancers with no previous competition experience.
+NOVICE: Beginner dancers with limited to no previous competition experience.
 Group – Production must be at least 75% Novice dancers.
 High Score Novice awards will be based on the amount of entries and ADA reserves the right to group all Novice Solo-Production entries in overall standings.
-This classification is used at the sole discretion of the teacher.

 PRO-AM: Dancers who are 21 years or older, studio owners, teachers, or professional performers.
 In addition, if you currently choreograph/assist 5 or more routines at your studio or are paid for any choreography, teaching, performing outside of your studio, you must enter under this classification.
 We ask that you use your best judgment.
 One professional makes the entire routine Pro-Am.
 Pro-Am is eligible for regional costume and choreography awards, but will only be eligible for Overall High Score Pro-Am if there are 4 or more Pro-Am entries.

 MEDAL STANDING ONLY: Dancers who wish to compete for an adjudication, judges’ critiques and Special Awards.
 These entries are not eligible for High Score awards.